OWASP/owasp-masvs/Document/0x03-Using_the_MASVS.md

 * Use as guidance - To provide guidance in regards to security controls necessary to implement and test in order to satisfy application security requirements
 * Use during procurement - Provide a baseline for mobile app security verification requirements.

-## Mobile Application Security Verification Levels
+## Mobile AppSec Model

-The Mobile Application Security Verification Standard defines two strict *security verification levels (L1 and L2)*, as well as a more flexible reverse engineering resiliency level (MASVS-R).
+The MASVS defines two strict *security verification levels (L1 and L2)*, as well as a more "flexible" reverse engineering resiliency level (MASVS-R).
 MASVS-L1 and MASVS-L2 contain generic security requirements and are recommended for all mobile apps (L1) and apps that handle highly sensitive data (L2).
 MASVS-R covers additional software protection controls that can be applied if preventing reverse engineering and/or tampering is a goal.

-Fulfilling the requirements in MASVS-L1 results in a secure app that uses operating system APIs appropriately and doesn't suffer from common vulnerabilities.
-MASVS-L2 adds additional controls, resulting in an app that is resilient against more sophisticated attacks in a "normal" environment, assuming the mobile operating system and end user are trusted.
-Fulfilling all, or subsets of, the software protection requirements in MASVS-R helps defend against specific threats when the end user is seen as a potential adversary, and adds protection in cases where the mobile OS is compromised.
+Fulfilling the requirements in MASVS-L1 results in a secure app that follows security best practices appropriately and doesn't suffer from common vulnerabilities.
+MASVS-L2 adds additional controls, resulting in an app that is resilient against more sophisticated attacks in a regular environment, assuming the security controls of the mobile operating system are assumed to be intact and the end user is not viewed as a potential adversary.
+Fulfilling all, or subsets of, the software protection requirements in MASVS-R helps defend against specific threats when the end user is malicious and/or the mobile OS is compromised.

 ![Verification Levels](images/masvs-levels-new.jpg)

-### The MASVS Levels in Detail
+### Verification Levels in Detail

 #### MASVS-L1: Standard Security